-As an educational and scientific forum for the advancement of knowledge in the field of spine surgery, the APSS also holds surgical operative courses which are held bi-annually in many developing cities in the Asia Pacific.
-These courses are successful collaborations of the competent national hosts and enthusiastic council members of APSS.
-It is a platform for young surgeons to enhance principal and advanced knowledge of spinal disorders besides to explore latest surgical techniques through live spine surgeries, lectures, workshops and discussions.
-Future surgical course in March 2018 will be in Dhaka, Bangladesh, while a cadaveric spine course will be held in Bangalore, India.
-Knowing that one can reap from these courses, I anticipate participation from many surgeons from the hosting chapters as well as other chapters around the region.
+Committed to our vision of being an educational and scientific forum for the advancement of knowledge in the field of spine surgery, the APSS also holds bi-annual operative courses in many developing cities in Asia Pacific.
+These courses are successful collaborations of the competent national hosts and enthusiastic board members of APSS.
+It is a platform for young surgeons to enhance principal and advanced knowledge of spinal disorders and to explore the latest surgical techniques through live spine surgeries, lectures, workshops and discussions.
+Future operative course in March 2019 will be held in Nha Trang, Vietnam, and in September 2019, in Xi’An, China.
+Knowing that one can reap from these courses, I anticipate participation from many surgeons from the hosting chapters as well as other countries around the region.

-Besides scientific meetings and surgical courses, APSS pioneered the travelling and clinical fellowship programmes and has been consistent in offering many fellows the unique opportunity to be attached to spine centres of excellence in the region.
+APSS will also organise Basic Spine Course in the Hong Kong University, Hong Kong and Keio University, Tokyo, Japan, in the second quarter of the year.
+Besides scientific meeting and spine courses, APSS pioneered the travelling and clinical fellowship programmes and has been consistent in offering many fellows the unique opportunity to be attached to spine centres of excellence in the region.
 Fellows selected by a committee will be sent to be trained by the dedicated and highly skilled spine experts in Asia Pacific.
 We especially welcome orthopaedic and spine surgeons who are adaptable to different cultures from developed and developing nations.
-The application will be open end of this year as well as next year, and we hope that you will share the news with fellow spine colleagues in your chapter.
+These programmes also encompass APSS DePuy Synthes Clinical and Travelling Fellowships (3 weeks); APSS Medtronic Fellowship, a midterm (3 months fellowship), APSS-SICOT Spine Fellowship, an exchange fellowship to SICOT spine centres of excellence in Europe (3 weeks) and APSS-Ganga Hospital Fellowship, a fellowship at Ganga Hospital, India (3 weeks).

 To conclude, I would like to warmly welcome all of you, young and experienced spine surgeons, to join us in working together for the development of spine surgery in the Asia Pacific region.